grahama1970/anvil/docs/CONTRACT.md

 ## Overview

 Anvil is a **no-vibes** debugging and hardening orchestrator.
-It guarantees that any debugging session follows a strict, verifyable process, producing structured artifacts at every step.
+It guarantees that any session follows a strict, verifiable process, producing structured artifacts at every step.
 This contract defines the boundaries of the system and the obligations of its components.

+### Two Core Modes

+- **Debug Mode**: Fix a known bug or issue.
+Takes an issue description, runs parallel tracks to find fixes.
+- **Harden Mode**: Proactively find vulnerabilities.
+Runs "breaker" tracks that search for bugs, missing tests, security issues.

 ## 1. System Inputs